zzhangjii/learning-library/workshops/adwc-trialcampaigns/LabGuide400.md

 # Introduction

-This is the third of several labs that are part of the **Oracle Autonomous Data Warehouse Cloud Workshop**.
-This workshop will walk you through several use cases of using an autonomous data warehouse.
+This is the fourth of several labs that are part of the **Oracle Autonomous Data Warehouse Cloud Workshop**.
+This workshop will walk you through several use cases of using an autonomous data warehouse's conle and Oracle Machine Learning Notebook.

 **Please direct comments to: Tom Huang (tom.huang@oracle.com).**